mohanapriya2308/jsonmerge/README.md

 The time complexity would be O(N.M.K).
 Under the given test cases N and M are negligible O(K).

-I have used to Windows OS to build and run the modules.
+I have used Windows and Linux Python 3 to run and test the modules.

 ## To run the program,